Createdd/Writing/articles/Reflect2017.md

 ## Keep studying law at a public university

-Since learning is literally the most important thing in life I like to "officially" commit myself to learning in a public learning institution.
+Since learning is literally the most important thing in life, I like to "officially" commit myself to learning in a public learning institution.
 In my case, this is university.
-Especially when your studies are about different things than programming.
+It is especially beneficial when your studies are about different things than programming.
 It provides a perspective and allows you to see things from a different view.

 This goes very well for law.
-As I see it, law is the science of organizing societies.
+As I see it, law is the science of organizing societies, and therefore is a great extension for my work in computer engineering.

 This year's focus was on:
 - Criminal law and criminal procedure law